tiwarisweta23/UniversityManagementSystem/README.md

 When you already have existing models built by the Cafienne CMMN modeler, you can simply deploy them to this environment by copying the build CMMN model XML file to the `deployments/definitions` folder in this repository.
 The Cafienne Demo environment picks up any valid model that is stored in this folder.

+## Help

+If you need help or encounter issues, you can search the [existing repository issues](https://github.com/cafienne/cafienne-demo/issues) or directly [create a new issue](https://github.com/cafienne/cafienne-demo/issues/new).